apache/pekko-http/docs/src/main/paradox/implications-of-streaming-http-entity.md

 @@@ note

-An advanced feature code named "auto draining" has been discussed and proposed for Akka HTTP, and we're hoping to implement or help the community implement it.
+An advanced feature code named "auto draining" has been discussed and proposed for Apache Pekko HTTP, and we're hoping to implement or help the community implement it.

 You can read more about it in [issue #183](https://github.com/akka/akka-http/issues/183)